 Spokane is known for being a family-friendly city with many parks and lakes.
 The climate is very similar to Kyrgyzstan, where we lived before moving to the United States of America.
 Our family came to Spokane in August of 1991.
-Within 10 years, more than 20,000 Slavic refugees emigrated from the former Soviet Union and made Spokane their home.
+Within ten years, more than 20,000 Slavic refugees immigrated from the former Soviet Union and made Spokane their home.

 Left: Elena with ESL students; Top-right: Elena conducting a lesson; Bottom-right: Elena with church kids

-With a growing population of Slavic refugees settling in Spokane, public schools needed bilingual specialists.
-I was among a few hired in 1993.
+With a growing population of Slavic refugees settling in Spokane, public schools needed bilingual specialists, and I was among a few hired in 1993.
 First, I loved that students in the public elementary school did many hands-on activities and coloring.
-Yet, within a year, I noticed that not enough time was spent on academics.
-So, during my second year, with the principal’s approval, I began facilitating small seminars for Slavic parents.
-We met after school once a month and I taught them how to teach their kids at home.
+However, within a year, I noticed that not enough time was spent by students on academics.
+During my second year, with the principal’s approval, I began facilitating small seminars for Slavic parents.
+We met after school once a month and I taught parents how to teach their kids at home.

 I had an eye-opening experience during a teacher in-service in May of 1995.
 The school principal announced state assessment results: the school received a score of 28 percent.